lifenetwork-ai/iam-service/dev-docs/Update Identifier.md

 ### `POST /api/v1/users/me/update-identifier`

-Allows an authenticated user to update their primary identifier (email or phone).
+Allows an authenticated user to update their primary identifier.
+The new identifier's type (email or phone) is inferred from the provided value.
 OTP verification is required.

 #### Headers